 Mexico’s grid is poised to welcome an additional 8GW from renewable energy projects.
 However, this achievement will not reach its full potential without the proper infrastructure to deliver the power produced to critical consumption points.
 Moreover, the country’s transmission and distribution grid must be ready to integrate smart technologies and energy storage, two of the primary challenges for Mexico’s energy infrastructure.

 Removing entry barriers in an infant market such as Mexico’s energy industry is a long-term effort.
 Guaranteeing competition on a market-based level-playing field while enabling business activity across the links of Mexico’s value chain is CRE’s job, making it a key component in the maturation of the country’s energy industry given its regulatory attributes.
+CRE is poised to incorporate the industry’s latest developments and best practices with equally innovative regulation to secure a thriving energy industry.

 - ModeratorFrancisco SalazarFounding Partner of Enix